itstudent17/linux/README.md

 # React

-CSS files are imported by their address: `import "./index.css";`
+CSS files are imported as modules via their address: `import "./index.css";`

 Images are imported like objects/components: `import { logo } "./logo.svg";`